ChilliCream/graphql-platform/website/src/docs/hotchocolate/v10/execution-engine/type-conversion.md

 services.AddTypeConverter<string, ObjectId>(from => ObjectId.Parse(from));
 ```

-Moreover, you are able to put your conversion code into a class like the follwing:
+Moreover, you are able to put your conversion code into a class like the following:

 ```csharp
 public class StringObjectIdConverter